Praka5h/Example-repo/README.md

 # example Repo

-This is a sample repor, hello world!
+This is a sample report, hello world!